 You should also make sure your business and personal credit scores are in good shape.
 Even though microloans are typically suited for businesses with little to no credit, lenders often look at an applicant’s personal credit history to see how that person handles their own money.
-Find errors and have them corrected, lower your own credit balances if possible, and clean up some other aspects of your credit report and you should be an easier approval for most lenders.
-[Read related article: 8 Factors That Keep You From Getting a Small Business Loan]
+Find errors in your credit report and have them corrected, lower your own credit balances if possible, and clean up some other aspects of your report.
+When that’s done, you should be an easier approval for most lenders.
+[Read related article: Factors That Keep You From Getting a Small Business Loan]

 Microloans are provided to small businesses and entrepreneurs with little to no credit history.
-Without a reliable record to see how trustworthy a borrower is, most lenders will require some assurance in the form of collateral.
-Offering some valuable piece of property as collateral can prove to the bank that you’re committed to paying the balance back in full.
+Without a reliable record to see how trustworthy a borrower is, most lenders will require some assurance in the form of business collateral.
+Offering some valuable piece of property as collateral can prove to the lender that you’re committed to paying the balance back in full.
 If you default on the loan, you will lose that collateral and your credit score will take a hit.